psambath/terraform_training/Day3/data_conditions.md

 variable identity {}
 ```

-Run a `terraform apply` to build out the EC2 instance using the AMI that was looked up from the data lookup.

-Run a `terraform state show aws_instance.web` to see that the server was build using the AMI from the data interpolation.
+Run a `terraform apply` to build out the EC2 instance using the AMI that was looked up from the data lookup and validate with a `terraform state show aws_instance.web` to see that the server was build using the AMI from the data interpolation.

 ```bash
 terraform state show aws_instance.web